Population, Midyear 2022: 64,626,628

 Source: United Nations, Department of Economic and Social Affairs, Population Division (2023).
 Data Portal, custom data acquired via website.
 United Nations: New York.
 Accessed 12 May 2023.

-“On 1 January 2013, the French population totalled 63.7 million inhabitants in metropolitan France and 2.1 million inhabitants in the five overseas departments (INSEE, 2013a).
+“On 1 January 2020 the French population totalled 67.1 million inhabitants, including 64.9 million inhabitants in mainland France and 2.2 million inhabitants in the five overseas departments and regions (Insee, 2020b).
 It is the second most populous country in the EU after Germany.
 Table 1.1 shows the most recent demographic indicators.

-“Metropolitan France covers an area of about 552 000 km2, and with an average population density of 119/km2 it ranks 12th in the EU.
-However, average density conceals considerable variations; half of the population lives in just over 10% of this territory, while large areas remain sparsely populated.
-By 2012, 86% of the population lived in urban areas, with the greatest growth in outer suburbs and rural areas surrounding towns, rather than in the city centres.
-Nonetheless, the population of rural areas has grown 1.5 times faster than urban areas over the past ten years (Brutel & Levy, 2012).
+“Mainland France covers an area of about 552 000 km2, and, with an average population density of 118/km2, it ranks 10th in the EU.
+However, this average density conceals considerable variations; close to half of the population live in just over 15% of this territory, while large areas remain sparsely populated.
+In 2020, 81% of the population lived in urban areas, but a new definition of rural areas introduced in 2020 by Insee would see this percentage fall to 67% (Insee, 2021c).
+Between 2007 and 2017 the population grew faster in rural areas than in urban areas (0.66% vs. 0.38% annually).”